 The Board appointed Ms. McCollam as the lead independent director to help reinforce the independence of the Board as a whole.
 The position of lead independent director has been structured to serve as an effective balance to the Executive Chair role.
-The lead independent director's responsibilities include, among other things: consulting with management on the agendas for regular Board meetings, presiding over Board meetings in the absence of the Chair; presiding over and establishing the agendas for meetings of the independent directors; presiding over any portions of Board meetings at which the evaluation or compensation of the Chief Executive Officer is presented or discussed; and coordinating Board committee updates to the full Board.
+The lead independent director's responsibilities include, among other things: consulting with management on the agendas for regular Board meetings, presiding over Board meetings in the absence of the Chair; presiding over and establishing the agendas for meetings of the officer is presented or discussed; and coordinating Board committee updates to the full Board.
 As a result, we believe that the lead independent director can help ensure the effective, independent functioning of the Board in its oversight responsibilities.
 In addition, we believe that the lead independent director is well positioned to build a consensus among independent directors and to serve as a conduit between the other independent directors, on the one hand, and the Executive Chair or Chief Executive Officer, on the other hand.
 In light of the Executive Chairperson's extensive history with and knowledge of the Company, and because the Board's lead independent director is empowered to play a significant role in the Board's leadership and in reinforcing the independence of the Board, we believe that this is the most effective board leadership structure for the Company.